Hausdorff distance: Applications

 In computer vision, the Hausdorff distance can be used to find a given template in an arbitrary target image.
 The template and image are often pre-processed via an edge detector giving a binary image.
 Next, each 1 (activated) point in the binary image of the template is treated as a point in a set, the "shape" of the template.
 Similarly, an area of the binary target image is treated as a set of points.
 The algorithm then tries to minimize the Hausdorff distance between the template and some area of the target image.
 The area in the target image with the minimal Hausdorff distance to the template, can be considered the best candidate for locating the template in the target.

 In computer graphics the Hausdorff distance is used to measure the difference between two different representations of the same 3D object particularly when generating level of detail for efficient display of complex 3D models.

-If $X$ is the surface of earth, and $Y$ is the land-surface of earth, then by finding the point Nemo, we see $d_\text{H}(X, Y)$ is around 2,704.8 km.
+If $X$ is the surface of Earth, and $Y$ is the land-surface of Earth, then by finding the point Nemo, we see $d_\text{H}(X, Y)$ is around 2,704.8 km.

 Related concepts

 A measure for the dissimilarity of two shapes is given by Hausdorff distance up to isometry, denoted DH.
-Namely, let X and Y be two compact figures in a metric space M (usually a Euclidean space); then DH(X,Y) is the infimum of dH(I(X),Y) along all isometries I of the metric space M to itself.
+Namely, let X and Y be two compact figures in a metric space M (usually a Euclidean space); then DH(X, Y) is the infimum of dH(I(X), Y) among all isometries I of the metric space M to itself.
 This distance measures how far the shapes X and Y are from being isometric.